coder/code-server/docs/termux.md

 ```

 4. Install [NVM](https://github.com/nvm-sh/nvm) by following the install guide in the README, just a curl/wget command.
 5. Set up NVM for multi-user.
-After installing NVM it automatically adds the necessary commands for it to work, but it will only work if you are logged in as root; which we do not wanto do the following things.
+After installing NVM it automatically adds the necessary commands for it to work, but it will only work if you are logged in as root;

    - Copy the lines NVM asks you to run after running the install script.
    - Run `nano /root/.bashrc` and comment out those lines by adding a `#` at the start.